ZXShady/extra_traits/README.md

 Minimum C++11 with support for variadic macros and variaidc templates and type traits library.

-all these are available in namespace `zxshady::tmp` and all type traits have _t and _v shortcuts if available.
+all these are available in namespace `zxshady::tmp` and all type traits have _t unconditionally but it also has _v shortcuts if available.

 has_operator_*

+each of these has their own header for minimizing includes you can look at the file names at `include/zxshady/has_operators/`

 | Category | Operator |
 |---|---|